 “It’s kind of like being an actor in a play where you could never step off the stage,” she says.
 “You might be doing a great job but you’re never being yourself.”

-Overall, the experience of her transition was much more positive than she’d anticipated: She kept most of her friends and family, was able to continue with her career, and didn’t have to start over.
+Overall, the experience of her transition was much more positive than she’d anticipated.
+She kept most of her friends and family, was able to continue with her career, and didn’t have to start over.
 Yet, even now, how others perceive her can be a challenge.

 “I’m comfortable being a woman,” she says.
 “I’m less comfortable being considered a transgender woman; the transgender part comes to mind first, and woman comes as an afterthought."

-Richardson knows this firsthand.
+Richardson knows many of these tough realities firsthand.

-Twenty years ago, the trans and corporate community didn’t publicly intersect.
+Twenty five years ago, the trans and corporate community didn’t publicly intersect.
 Richardson remembers job hunting at the beginning of her transition, where she was looking more on the feminine side of androgynous but legally still had a male name.
 Two companies called her in because they loved her resume.

 When she went in for the interviews, they suddenly weren’t interested anymore.
 One hiring manager told her she’d stand out too much.
 Another recruiter told her, “Why didn’t you wear a tie?
 They said you didn’t wear a tie!”

-“I was somewhat pissed because c’mon, let’s be grownups about this.
+“I was somewhat pissed because, c’mon!
+Let’s be grownups about this.
 But a part of me was happy to have dodged those bullets.
 If I would’ve gone to work there, they wouldn’t have been very supportive places,” she says.

 “I had no idea walking into that meeting if, an hour later, I was going to be turning my badge in and walking out the door.
 That was a very real possibility then,” she says.